 Last week I shared the first draft of this song with some good folks at a songwriters’ retreat in Maine.
 They were helpful to the progress of this song.
 All are great songwriters and socially astute – but they are also white.
 I decided to share the second draft with several friends of color whom I know to be thoughtful on the subject of race.
 I like to think of myself as empathetic but I was surprised that there was a great deal in that song which was taken in exactly the opposite way I intended.
 What I thought was ironic was interpreted literally.
 Words I intended as poetic were charged with unintended racial overtones.
 Gratefully, these folks were both kind and honest in their feedback.
 They helped me adjust the message in my song in ways I hope they can accept as a small step in the right direction.

-The good folks who helped me with this song are Jud Caswell, Ruth Hill, Wanda Holland Greene, O.B.
+The good folks who helped me with this song are Jud Caswell, Susan Cattaneo, Ruth Hill, Wanda Holland Greene, O.B.
 O’Brien, Licia Sky, Margo Smith, and Liza Talusan.
 Thank you!

 I present this song as a simple personal testimony in my journey of thinking about race.
 Thank you for listening with your heart, and joining the conversation.
 I urge you to take action in your own lives on this important subject.